Introduction

 %sudo ALL=(ALL) ALL

-A common mistake with sudo is to provide a user with a limited set of commands that will still allow him to get a root shell on the system.
-For example, a user with access to /bin/chown (change owner) and /bin/chmod (change mode) will be able to copy a shell in his home and change the shell owner to root and add the setuid bit on the file.
+A common mistake with sudo is to provide a user with a limited set of commands that will still allow them to get a root shell on the system.
+For example, a user with access to /bin/chown (change owner) and /bin/chmod (change mode) will be able to copy a shell in their home and change the shell owner to root and add the setuid bit on the file.
 This way, this user will be able to have a root shell on the system.

 Services review